quchen/articles/write_yourself_a_brainfuck.md

 So that's the tape all encoded in Haskell.
 You probably guessed already that `moveRight` is related what `>` does, but that's part of the next section.

-In the finished interpreter, we'll have to `Tape` objects: one for the data tape (the one with the numbers on it), and one for the source code (because when we encounter a `]` we have to walk backwards in the source code).
+In the finished interpreter, we'll have two `Tape` objects: one for the data tape (the one with the numbers on it), and one for the source code (because when we encounter a `]` we have to walk backwards in the source code).
 While the data tape is infinite, the source tape is finite and starts out with an